rmit-s3544280-steven-korevaar/acrs-team/README.md

 Installation of web server stack
 -----------------------------------------------------------------------
-Document located in Part_B_submission\06-SEPT-PartB-UserDocumentation.pdf under Installation and Setup Guide of XAMPP and Database.
+Document located in Part_C_submission\06-SEPT-PartB-UserDocumentation.pdf Under Installation and Setup Guide of XAMPP and Database.

-Directory - Part_B_submission
+Directory - Part_C_submission
 -----------------------------------------------------------------------
-Contains individual document files for Assignment part B submission.
+Contains document file for Installation and setup.

+Note- The Documentation for Part-C will be submitted in "Part C Final Submission" on BlackBoard.

 Tools
 -----------------------------------------------------------------------